If you're looking for the definitive list of must-do New River Gorge day hikes, look no further.

-Entire books have been written to guide intrepid explorers along the many winding paths of the New River Gorge and surrounding areas.
-In fact, before we go any further, if you're serious about getting into the Park on foot, here's the one we recommend: Hiking & Biking in the New River Gorge a Trail User's Guide.
-But if this is your first time hiking in the area or if you have only a short amount of time to spend, and you want to see a list of the real gems, then in our opinion, these three hikes are THAT LIST.
+Entire books have been written to guide intrepid explorers along the many winding paths of West Virginia's New River Gorge and surrounding areas.
+(In fact, before we go any further, if you're serious about getting into the Park on foot, here's the one we recommend: Hiking & Biking in the New River Gorge a Trail User's Guide.
+But if this is your first time visit the NRG, or if you have only a short amount of time to spend and want to see a list of the real gems, then in our opinion, these three hikes are THAT LIST.

 The Endless Wall Loop Trail